WDD 131: Dynamic Web Fundamentals

 Activity Overview

-This activity revisits the favorite Book of Mormon chapters exercise.
-The chapters entered by the user do not persist between visits to the application.
-In other words, they are not stored anywhere.
-In this activity, we will use localStorage to store the BOM chapter list for the user.
+This activity revisits the favorite Book of Mormon chapters application.
+Currently, user entries are lost when they leave the application because the data is not persisted anywhere.
+In this activity, you will use localStorage to store the BOM chapter list so that user entries persist between visits.

-The high level directions for this problem would be "Enhance the favorite Book of Mormon chapters application so that the users entries persist between visits to the application using the localStorage API".
-Take on the challenge by first thinking about a solution to this problem and map it out on paper.
+The high level directions for this problem would be "Enhance the favorite Book of Mormon chapters application so that user entries persist between visits using the localStorage API".
+Think about a solution to this problem and map it out on paper.

 The directed plan is to create an array of valid book and chapter entries made by the user.
-Then that array could be stored in localStorage as one large string using JSON string using JSON.stringify().
-This means we need to load that array upon application load with the parsed data from localStorage, IF the named localStorage component exists.
-Once loaded, we need to populate the list with the stored values.
+Store that array in localStorage as a JSON string using JSON.stringify().
+Upon application load, retrieve and parse the array from localStorage using JSON.parse(), if the named localStorage item exists.
+Then populate the list with the stored values.

-So instead of having two functions that do the same thing for the most part, we will create a single function that appends the favorite chapter list with the corresponding delete button, once on load, and also when a new entry is made.
+Rather than creating two functions that perform essentially the same task, you will create a single function that both appends the favorite chapter list with a delete button on initial load and when a new entry is added.

 Activity Instructions